mxcfb/Interest-Rate-Models/README.md

 LIBOR rates are not regarded risk free, but the participating banks have high credit ratings.

 Until 2008, it was common practice to use **LIBOR** as both the **discount rate**, i.e. the interest rate used for calculating the discount factors, as well as the **index rate**, i.e. the rate used as the forward rate.

 In the wake of the 2008 credit crunch, LIBOR’s credibility as a funding rate was put to question.
+As a result, OIS rates became increasingly important as benchmark funding rates.

 Since **OIS** is a better indicator of the costs of funding, it is used for **discounting**, while **LIBOR** is the **index rate**.